 Rightly, many independent schools make no bones about university being a first priority.
 "We are university-preparatory," declares Tony Macoun, head of Mulgrave School, in West Vancouver.
 But he adds: "We also want to produce good citizens who are lifelong learners."

 Like more and more independent schools, Mulgrave, a young institution that has so far graduated only three classes, offers the International Baccalaureate (IB) as an internationally accepted credential giving its students access to universities worldwide.
-It's one of many schools offering the international baccalaureate program.
+It's one of many schools offering the International Baccalaureate Programme.

 Do private students do well in the university stakes?
 Gary O'Meara, headmaster of Armbrae Academy, in Halifax, has some interesting evidence.
 His coed school goes from kindergarten to Grade 12.
 It's very hard to predict at the kindergarten level, he says, whether youngsters will shine later.
 Yet, he says, allowing for a few who fall by the way, most "will go on and do very well."